By Elizabeth Turnbull

 Though my official title says “Senior Editor,” I view myself more as a “midwife for books.”
 I help stories be born, working with authors to coax the best book possible out of the lovely, but incomplete, manuscripts they’ve submitted.
 Together, the author and I are able to come up with a far stronger book than either of us could have realized on our own.
 But it takes a lot of editing.
 And then a little more editing.
 And then, when we’ve finally sent out the ARCs (Advanced Review Copies), one more round of tweaking before the books hit the shelves.
 It’s months of effort.
 But at the end of the day, we have a beautiful book that’s been born for the public to adore.

-I am surprised at how many of the manuscripts we receive have been previously self published.
-While we do publish books that were once self published, it makes my job so much harder and messier.
-Now, not only is the book competing against other books in its genre, it's also competing against itself.
+I am surprised at how many of the manuscripts we receive have been previously self-published.
+While we do, on occasion, publish books that were once self-published, it makes my job so much harder and messier.
+Now, not only is the book competing against other books in its genre, it’s also competing against itself.
 We have to not only fix the errors in the manuscript and make the necessary (sometimes drastic) edits, but we also have to re-educate readers and convince them that this time the author really did get it right.
-It's not impossible, but it is harder.
+It’s not impossible, but it is harder.